christophevg/christophe.vg/about/things/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 longer have to wait for five years to see these juniors become productive.
 They would even see a much improved intake process, where the graduate actually knows the company or at least has enough experience to know if this is their primary interest.
-Job-hopping rates would probably be a lot lower and fear to loose someone after the initial period would be a lot lower.
+Job-hopping rates would probably be a lot lower as would the fear to loose someone after the initial period.

 Finally, higher education would benefit from this very tight integration with the actual industry.
 Seeing students going back and forth between workplace and